 A commercial registered agent is an individual or entity that is in the business of providing registered agent services for registered entities in Arkansas.
-The primary purpose of the commercial registered agent is to accept service of process on behalf of the entity it represents.
+The primary purpose of the commercial registered agent is to accept service of process or other notices on behalf of the entities.